tbook-dev/.github/profile/README.md

 **TBook** is the first **embedded RWA (Real-World Asset) liquidity layer** that brings institutional-grade tokenized yield into user-facing apps.
 Through a **single integration**, apps can generate **RWA-backed** yield on idle customer balances, while RWA issuers unlock liquidity they could not access on their own.

-Engineered for Interoperability TBook unifies three missing primitives into **one embeddable stack**, transforming blockchains from passive ledgers into active coordination engines.
-Within this architecture, **Incentive Passports **(powered by Verifiable SBTs) serve as portable, on-chain identities that anchor user reputation and achievements across ecosystems.
+**Designed for interoperability**, the platform unifies three missing primitives into one **embeddable stack**, transforming blockchains from passive ledgers into **active coordination engines** where work, payments, and incentives operate as one programmable system.
+Within this architecture, **Incentive Passports** (powered by Verifiable SBTs) serve as portable, on-chain identities that anchor user reputation and achievements across ecosystems.
 Complementing this, the **WISE Score** acts as an intelligence layer, quantifying impact through four key dimensions — Wealth, Identity, Social, and Engagement — to turn contribution data into transferable creditworthiness.
 Together with **Smart Settlement**, these layers enable programmable flows where work, payments, and RWA-backed incentives operate as one unified system.

 ### Learn More
 - Hompage → [https://www.tbook.com](https://www.tbook.com)